CIS565-Fall-2016/Project1-CUDA-Flocking/README.md

 Answer:

 * Generally speaking, when block count decreases and block size increases , the performance will be better.
-* But in order to get a great performance, we should balance between block count and block size, and set their value wisely in order to improve memory perfomance.
+* But in order to get a great performance, we should make a balance between block count and block size, and set their value wisely in order to improve memory performance.

 ####3.
 For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?
 Answer: